Halochkin/CustomWebComponents/Gestures/README.md

 If the minimum duration of the action you add as a condition to activate the modified gesture is too small then if you just click on the screen, the script can register this as a small movement that can take less than `5ms` and perform the action. <br>
 If the duration is too long the users will be upset because most of them are "too lazy" and do not want to perform gestures more than `500ms`.
 If your delay is equal to or greater than `400ms` - the chance of successful activation is reduced by `60%`, and the functionality that must be activated by a modified gesture will not work, and this is not what users expect from your application.
 `The optimal delay is 100ms` because if the user interface of the program responds to the user action longer than 200ms, the user starts to feel the delay if less than 50-the user perceives the interface response as instantaneous.
 A 100ms will not cause a noticeable delay, and prevent accidental activation.
-### Multifinger gestures
-Mobile applications are becoming more complex and richer, and developers need mechanisms to handle touch events efficiently.
-For example, many games require you to press multiple keys at the same time – in the context of a touch screen, this means touching multiple points at once. <br>
-The problem of developing multi-finger gestures suggests that the trigger mechanism is not the only one.
-It can be first one finger, then two, then three.
-It can be one and two and three at the same time.
-It could be one and two and three.
-Also, you often don't want a user who used four fingers and then deleted two fingers and then added one to trigger a three-finger gesture. <br>
-To solve this problem, a pattern () was created that assigns an ID to each finger and prevents the accidental start of the multi-finger gesture if the touch presses were not sequential.

 ### A review of my custom gestures